City of Oxford Tramways Company: Electrification proposal

-The Tramways Act 1870, Section 43, provided for private companies to build and operate tramways on a 21-year concession.
+Section 43 of the Tramways Act 1870 (33 & 34 Vict. c.
+78) provided for private companies to build and operate tramways on a 21-year concession.
 As the Oxford company opened its first line in 1881 this concession ended in 1902.
 Oxford Corporation had the option to either buy out and take over the tramway or renew the concession.

 A meeting in Oxford in May 1902 considered proposals for the corporation both to take over the tramways and to electrify them via a conduit in the road surface.
 But political consensus was not achieved, and the corporation made a new agreement that the company would extend the network and continue operation until 1907.

-In 1905 the Corporation changed its mind and decided both to take over the tramway and have it electrified.
+In 1905 the corporation changed its mind and decided both to take over the tramway and have it electrified.
 In September 1905 it reached agreement with the company to take over its assets and operations from 31 December 1906.
 On 6 December 1906 a new City of Oxford Electric Traction Company was incorporated to this end.
 It was a subsidiary of the National Electric Construction Company.

-Parliament debated the Oxford Tramways Bill 1906 and then passed the Oxford and District Tramways Act 1907 granting powers to rebuild and electrify the network, double track much of its track, extend its existing routes and build five new routes.
+Parliament debated the Oxford Tramways Bill 1906 and then passed the Oxford and District Tramways Act 1907 (7 Edw.
+7. c. cxlii) granting powers to rebuild and electrify the network, double track much of its track, extend its existing routes and build five new routes.
 Proponents now favoured the electrification by the ground-level stud contact system instead of the conduit system.
 There was a strong recommendation that the rebuilding should include widening the track gauge from 4 feet to the standard gauge of 4 ft 8+1/2 in.

 Electrification was opposed by Oxford academics and others.
 No overhead wires were proposed, but objectors said they objected to overhead electric wires in High Street.
-The commercial photographer Henry Taunt opposed the bill not only because he disliked overhead wires, but also because he alleged that the Corporation had recently overspent on other large projects, and hence that buying and electrifying the tramway would burden Oxford's ratepayers.
+The commercial photographer Henry Taunt opposed the bill not only because he disliked overhead wires, but also because he alleged that the corporation had recently overspent on other large projects, and hence that buying and electrifying the tramway would burden Oxford's ratepayers.

 The rebuilding, electrification and network expansion scheme was defeated.
 Proponents tried to revive it in 1909 and 1911, but without success.
-Statutory powers under the 1907 parliamentary act lapsed in 1912.
+Statutory powers under the Oxford and District Tramways Act 1907 lapsed in 1912.